 Dewey, a 39-year-old father of two, says lifestyle changes, like getting enough exercise, can make a big difference in getting better sleep.

 Sleep deprivation among new parents like the Deweys can be a challenge.
 But all of us can boost our health by getting a better night’s sleep.
-Lack of sleep has been linked to diverse health problems from obesity to Alzheimer’s.
+Lack of sleep can lead to diverse health problems from obesity to Alzheimer’s.

 Many patients assume medications are the best path to a good night’s sleep.
 But, Dewey said, behavioral changes can have a far greater impact.
 For about 90% of patients, good sleep hygiene can make all the difference.